Taken too soon: Retired soldier remembered as good teammate in life, battle - Salisbury Post

 “I didn’t make it to Oz, but I guess I’m OK,” he quipped.

-He thinks about that moment now as an example of the fact that every moment matters.
+Mosley thinks about that moment now as an example of the fact that every moment matters.

 “These seconds, minutes, hours and days we have together are important,” he said.
 “I’m just proud to have him as a nephew and proud of him as a person and proud of the quality time that we spent together.”